 While waiting for paint to dry, I mounted up some rods for stands that I had bought from Studio 739 Models.
 I have written a nice HOW TO GUIDE on making cheap rods for your stand.
 You can read that article at THIS LINK.

 The next day, I applied a second coat of paint.
 This is proving to be more difficult as the bottle of paint I have is old, and my last bottle.
-That coupled with the fact that it is difficult to get means I'm trying to stretch it as best as I can.
+That coupled with the fact that the paint is difficult to get means I'm trying to stretch it as best as I can.
+(Note: this was built before I found an alternative paint.)
 After I applied it, it appears that I may need to do a little more touch ups before the final detail painting begins.

-At this point, I felt comfortable with gluing on the nacelles so at this point, the ship is really starting to look good.
+At this point, I felt comfortable with gluing on the nacelles.
+The ship is really starting to look good.

 The next day, I did some more detail painting and originally was going to call her done until I did some side by side comparison pictures with my v1 Phase II model.